 3. Garlic Bread = Garlic Naan

-Try out garlic naan, just like garlic bread it tastes of mouth-watering garlic with spices.
+Try out garlic naan, just like garlic bread it tastes like mouth-watering garlic with spices.
 It is a warm, gooey Indian bread that is guaranteed to get you hooked if you are a bread lover.
 Generally, naan is savored with sabzis, but this naan can also be savored alone.
 You can get your naan stuffed or seasoned or plain to use it for dipping, or wrapping with Indian sabzi.
 Relish the delicious Indian bread today.

 4. Cheese Curds = Mutter Paneer

 Mutter paneer is a twin of cheese curd.
 Paneer is also known as a type of cheese.
 It is often known as cottage cheese.
-Paneer is a domestic form of cheese made which tastes alike to paneer.
+Paneer is a domestic form of cheese made which tastes like paneer.
 So, when cooked with green peas and curry sauce it will taste lip-smacking.
 Especially when you are a cheese lover, you will dig this dish.